Healthy Food Shopping

 OK, fruits and veggies are on your shopping list.
 What else?
 Consider adding these staples:

-Meats and beans: Fish (fresh and frozen, also canned light tuna and salmon); lean chicken and turkey (no skin); lean hamburger and beef; pork chops.
-Non-meat choices include soy products, dried beans, nuts and seeds.
+Protein foods: Fish (fresh and frozen, also canned light tuna and salmon) or shellfish; lean chicken and turkey (no skin); lean beef and pork.
+Non-meat choices include tofu, cooked beans and peas (like black beans, lentils, chickpeas, and split peas), nuts and seeds, and eggs.

-Grains and cereals: Whole-grain bread, tortillas, pasta, cereals, oatmeal, brown rice, bulghar (cracked wheat), barley, and quinoa.
+Grains and cereals: Whole-grain bread, tortillas, pasta, and cereals; oatmeal; brown rice; bulgur (cracked wheat); barley; and quinoa.

-Dairy and eggs: Low-fat or nonfat dairy products, including milk, yogurt, cheese, and calcium-fortified soy milk.
+Dairy: Low-fat or nonfat dairy products, including milk, yogurt, cheese, and calcium-fortified milk alternatives like almond and soy milk.

 Follow a Healthy Path in the Store